|2-50-060||Illicit Discharge Detection and Elimination|

 See CWUR 3-20-122 (Personal Communication Device) for procedures related to purchase and use of personal communication devices for University business or sponsored project/grant or contract purposes.

-This policy applies to the procurement, installation, monitoring, and use of closed circuit television and camera systems (CCTV) on the premises of Central Washington University (CWU).
+This policy applies to the procurement, installation, update, monitoring, and use of closed circuit television and camera systems (CCTV) on the Ellensburg campus of Central Washington University (CWU).

-CCTV is used to monitor general retail and public areas in order to deter crime and assist the Department of Public Safety and Police Services in providing for the security and safety of individuals and property of the university community.
-Any diversion of security technologies for other purposes would undermine the acceptability of these resources for safety goals and is therefore prohibited.
-Video monitoring of university premises is limited to use in areas other than those where someone would have a reasonable expectation of privacy, such as classrooms, offices, restrooms and locker rooms.
-For the purpose of this policy, the university premises include all university property, structures and buildings, including those areas occupied by businesses or other services.
+CCTV is used to monitor university public property, structures and buildings, including those areas occupied by businesses, general retail or other services in order to deter crime and assist university police and parking services in providing for the security and safety of individuals and property of the university community.
+Video monitoring in areas where someone would have a reasonable expectation of privacy, such as classrooms, offices, restrooms and locker rooms is prohibited.

 The purpose of the CWU website is to provide information about the university in an on-line environment that is clear, compelling, and easy-to-navigate for students, alumni, state and federal government regulators, and other audiences.

 All divisions must abide by CWU policies and procedures (CWUR 1-60-110) for websites, podcasts, blogs, and other web-mediated information-delivery systems.
 In general, materials that appear in these formats are available to the general public.
 Inappropriate use of these technologies can affect the ability of users to access the website and or result in the poor presentation of Central Washington University.

 [Responsibility: President's Office; Authority: Cabinet/UPAC; Reviewed/Endorsed by: Cabinet/UPAC; Review/Effective Date: 08/03/2011; Approved by: James L. Gaudino, President]